Article Revised July 31st, 2022

-The metal fabrication industry may not change as rapidly as others, but never the less, change it is a comin’.
-And those of us in manufacturing have to be ready to handle whatever the future throws at us.
+The fabrication industry may not change as rapidly as others, but nevertheless, change is a-comin’, and those of us in manufacturing have to be ready to handle whatever the future throws at us.
 Here are nine sheet metal fabrication trends to watch for in 2021.

 Interestingly, however, most cybersecurity breaches are not caused by a third party, but instead, internal human error.
-In fact, Cybint Solutions recently reported that as much as 95% of all incedents can be attributed to such.
-Additionally, the FBI had stated that cybercrimes increased a whopping 300% since the start of the COVID-19 pandemic.
-Given these numbers, it makes sense that manufacturers and metal fabricators are spending more resources to prevent these types of problems from occuring in the first place.
+In fact, Cybint Solutions recently reported that as much as 95% of all incidents can be attributed to such.
+Additionally, the FBI has stated that cybercrimes increased a whopping 300% since the start of the COVID-19 pandemic.
+Given these numbers, it makes sense that manufacturers and metal fabricators are spending more resources to prevent these types of problems from occurring in the first place.

-Reshoring is an interesting metal fabrication trend in the current market.
+Reshoring is an interesting trend for metal fabricators to keep an eye on in the current market.
 We mentioned it briefly above, but it’s worth further exploration.
 Over the last decade, but in particular the last five years, many American companies have started to bring their foreign operations back home.
 Of course, it’s not patriotism driving this change; in reality, it’s being driven by increases in foreign wages in countries such as China and India, combined with market volatility and the rising costs of overseas freight transportation by both air and water.
 For fabricators willing to adopt new technologies such as automation and IoT — along with other aspects of Industry 4.0 — reshoring can mean a major boost to revenue as manufacturing jobs make their way back to the U.S. However, those who refuse to invest in the systems required to stay relevant are likely to quickly go the way of the dinosaur.

 The metal fabrication industry is generally more stable than other industries, with fewer dramatic swings, but that doesn’t mean manufacturers don’t need to be prepared for change.
 This week, we’re featuring the second blog on metal fabrication trends that we believe will affect the market both in the near future and over the next decade.

-The consistent rise in popularity of automated manufacturing systems is something that simply cannot be ignored by any company who wants to be in business ten years from now.
-Automatic controls are getting cheaper, faster and more consistent, able to take on more complex and varied tasks than they could even just a few years ago.
+The consistent rise in popularity of automated manufacturing systems is something that simply cannot be ignored by any company that wants to be in business ten years from now.
+Automatic controls are getting cheaper, faster, and more consistent, taking on more complex and varied tasks than they could even a few years ago.

-Automation has been a key focus at EVS Metal and we’ve integrated it into multiple metal fabrication operations within our four facilities across the U.S. It allows us to ensure high-quality outputs, consistent productivity and process stability that results in satisfied customers who are more likely to return.
+Automation has been a key focus at EVS Metal.
+We’ve integrated it into multiple metal fabrication operations within our four facilities across the U.S. It allows us to ensure high-quality outputs, consistent productivity, and process stability that results in satisfied customers who are more likely to return.
 Automation allows us to meet our goal of maintaining the flexibility to produce items of almost any type, in a wide range of lot sizes, while delivering an exceptional customer experience, at the lowest possible cost.

 Collaborative robots are those used to complete tasks that are more tedious, repetitive, or dangerous than humans should handle on their own.
-They are often seen in environments such as warehouses where packaging, packing, and palletizing items is a major part of the work completed.
-Although not yet commonplace in most metal fabrication enviroments, the global shortage of labor is driving more fabricators to consider investing in “co-bots” to their job shop floors to complete more menial tasks.
+They are often seen in environments such as warehouses where packaging, packing, and palletizing items are a major part of the work completed.
+Although not yet commonplace in most metal fabrication environments, the global labor shortage is driving more fabricators to consider investing in “co-bots” for their job shop floors to complete more menial tasks.